cmunozr/2025_I_comparative_metrics/README.md

-# Comparative evaluation of alternative biodiversity metrics for reporting business biodiversity impacts - a simulation study in forestry
+# Comparative Evaluation of Biodiversity Metrics for reporting Business Biodiversity Impact – an Assessment on Finnish Forest Birds

 This repository stores code and functions to automate the construction of Joint Species Distribution Models (J-SDM).
 These functions utilize Hmsc as the modelling engine.
 The Hmsc model provides predictions at the species-community level.
 This enables the spatial representation of biodiversity to analyse and evaluate biodiversity metrics’ performance and variation through environmental and spatial gradients while counting for uncertainties.